mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 - **More features:** [Grouping](https://mui.com/components/data-grid/group-pivot/#row-grouping) was the most requested feature for the Data Grid Pro, followed by [master detail](https://mui.com/components/data-grid/group-pivot/#master-detail), aggregation, search, [tree data](https://mui.com/components/data-grid/group-pivot/#tree-data), and [column pinning](https://mui.com/components/data-grid/columns/#column-pinning).
   We've already released some of these in the time it took us to analyze the survey results.
   Check the links to see their docs and demos.
-  Alternatively, you can follow [our public roadmap](https://github.com/mui/mui-x/projects/1) to see when the others will land.
+  Alternatively, you can follow [the public roadmap](https://github.com/mui/mui-x/projects/1) to see when the others will land.
 - **Customizability:** The majority of requests about customizability were asking for possibilities to tweak data grid interactions, which we need to delve into more deeply to better understand.
   Following next were requests for more style customizability, and more documentation on customization.
-- **Fix features:** Filtering got first place as the most requested feature to fix on the Data Grid Pro.
+- **Fix features:** Filtering got first place as the most requested feature to fix on Data Grid Pro.
   Following next were lazy loading and server-side rendering support.
 - **Performance:** Requests about performance were mostly spread out between runtime and bundle size.
   We must admit that we have put almost no effort into optimizing the bundle size so far.
-  There are likely some low-hanging fruits there.
+  There is likely some low-hanging fruit there.

 <details>
   <summary>Click to see the breakdown of categories.</summary>